 Articles 8, 9, 10 and 11 contain a breakdown of conditions which must apply in order for an interference with the right concerned to be justified.

-In broad terms the conditions are similar for each of these rights, in that they all require any interference to be in accordance with the law and necessary
+In broad terms the conditions are similar for each of these rights, in that they all require any interference to be in accordance with

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.